ethereum-optimism/design-docs/protocol/deposits-interop.md

 The derivation pipeline is updated to include EVM execution of the deposit transactions.
 A forking EVM provider backed by L2 tip state is used.
 This enables simulation of the deposit transactions before they are included in L2.
-If the deposit transaction fails the sequencing window invariant or creates an invalid deposit transaction, it is mapped into a noop deposit transaction.
+If the deposit transaction fails the sequencing window invariant or creates an invalid executing message, it is mapped into a noop deposit transaction.

 A noop deposit transaction: